m-nelly/DotFiles/README.md

 IDE: NeoVim

 ## Misc
-Keybindings stick closely to the defaults for compatibility with workflows I don't manage.
-I use multiple color schemes to give each system a different look and feel.
-I generally stick to Gruvbox or Ayu for professional applications and TokyoNight, Dracula, or Catppuccin for personal things.
+Keybindings stick closely to the defaults for compatibility with systems I don't manage.
+I generally theme with TokyoNight colors.